E

 *Available benefits vary depending on employment status

 YWCA Missoula values a diverse, inclusive, and authentic workplace, so if you’re excited about working with us but your experience doesn’t align perfectly with every qualification in the job description, we encourage you to apply anyway.
 We strongly encourage women, BIPOC, LGBTQ+ individuals, people with disabilities, veterans, survivors of domestic violence, and people with lived experience of houselessness or housing instability to apply.
+YWCA Missoula is an equal-opportunity employer and are in compliance with the Americans with Disabilities Act.

 Current Employment Opportunities